Jan 9, 2026

 A person in a fallen state

-Point Detection and Recording
+Location Detection and Recording

 Coming to or passing a specific location

-Vehicle Malfunction
+Vehicle Breakdown

 Sudden Acceleration

-A vehicle accelerating suddenly
+A vehicle abruptly accelerating

-Speeding / Speed Measurement (Including Section Measurement)
+Speeding / Speed Measurement (including section measurement)

 Vehicle License Plate Recognition